jarv/jarv.org/content/posts/cat-without-cat.md

 done
 ```

-This ends up being a lot more typing than just `cat file.txt`, with the `bash` or `zsh` there is a another way to display a file's contents without using `cat`:
+This ends up being a lot more typing than just `cat file.txt`.
+With the `bash` or `zsh` there is a another way to display a file's contents without using `cat`:

 ```bash
 echo "$(<file.txt)"